San Joaquin Valley: Air pollution

-Hemmed in by mountains and rarely having strong winds to disperse smog, the San Joaquin Valley has long suffered from some of the United States' worst air pollution.
-This pollution, exacerbated by stagnant weather, comes mainly from diesel and gasoline fueled vehicles and agricultural operations.
-Ammonium nitrate, which forms from the combination of vehicle nitrogen oxides (NOx) and ammonia gas contained in cow manure and urine, "accounts for more than half of the region’s PM2.5 on the area’s most polluted days."
+Located between mountains, and rarely having strong winds to disperse smog, the San Joaquin Valley has some of the United States' worst air pollution, with a PM2.5 measure of 17 micrograms per cubic meter of air, compared to the California's Ambient Air Quality Standard of 12 micrograms per cubic meter, and the National Ambient Air Quality Standard of 9 micrograms per cubic meter.
+Some of the San Joaquin Valley's sources of air pollution are vehicle emissions, agricultural practices, and crop and wildfires.
+The use of diesel and gasoline fueled vehicles produces an excess of nitrogen oxides (NOx), eventually forming nitric acid that reacts with ammonia gas from cow manure and urine to create the ammonium nitrate that "accounts for more than half of the region's PM2.5 on the area's most polluted days."
+Exacerbated by stagnant weather and the temperature drop of the cooler seasons, much of the air pollution becomes trapped beneath a layer of warmer air, resulting in a phenomenon known as temperature inversion and condensing the accumulation of pollutants within the valley.

 Population growth has caused the San Joaquin Valley to rank with Los Angeles and Houston in most measures of air pollution.
 Only the Inland Empire region east of Los Angeles has worse overall air quality, and the San Joaquin Valley led the nation in 2004 in the number of days with quantities of ozone considered unhealthy by the Environmental Protection Agency.
 The San Joaquin Valley has been deemed an "extreme non-attainment zone" by the Environmental Protection Agency, meaning residents are exposed to air quality that is confirmed to be hazardous to human health.

 Crop loss

 The region of the San Joaquin Valley has some of the richest soil that allows for the production of many crops.
 Crops in this region include: grapes, oranges, cotton, vegetables and nuts.
 The plethora of crop land allows for the valley to benefit from the income of crop sales.
 About sixty percent of California's crops come from the land in this area.
 However, the unhealthy air levels that arise from smog lead to the destruction of many crops.
 According to the California Air Resources Board the San Joaquin Valley loses about one billion dollars every year due to the pollution in the air destroying these crops.
+When crops die off, farmers sometimes burn the waste as a convenience and inexpensive way to clear land and dispose of waste.
+Crop burning worsens the air quality, and contribes roughly 4% of the San Joaquin Valley's fine particle pollution.